janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 pattern can really improve the quality of the gem's design.

 One alternative to this pattern is providing the ability to simply "require" additional features of a gem.
-While this probably can work, ActiveSupport is an example where this idea really failed:
+There is maybe a possibility that this could work, but ActiveSupport is an example where this idea really failed:

 1. **Some files forgot to require all their dependencies** – This oversight is understandable, since it's impossible to test this if you run your tests in